More Swiss employees working on holidays

 The Sonntagszeitung newspaper reported Sunday that the number of authorisations granted for businesses to employ workers on weekends and public holidays in Switzerland has risen 30% over the last three years.

 Swiss businesses wishing to have employees work on weekends or holidays must obtain special authorisation from the State Secretariat for Economic Affairs (SECO).
 The number of such authorisations granted has increased 30% over the last three years, the German-language paper found, surpassing 2,000.
-More than 800 of these requests were made specifically for work during Christmas
+More than 800 of these requests were made specifically for work during Christmas.

 Altogether in 2018, the authorisations granted to work on public holidays concerned some 70,000 individual jobs.
 These figures include only regular, multi-year permission requests and not short-term exceptions.